lquenti/blackheap/docs/src/Workflow/Analysis.md

 # Analysis

 After each benchmark, we get a lot of points `(access_size, time)` for each characteristics.
-Now, for each access size, we have to create a good prediction on how long we can expect the access to take.
+Now, for each access size, we have to find a good prediction on how much time we can expect the access to take.
 This way, we can correlate a given operation with the different characteristics we measured.

 Importantly, we can't assume that we have a normal distribution.
 This makes intuitive sense: On the one hand, calculating access times is a highly multivariate problem.
-On the other hand, things like shared queues will lead to a Gamma distribution, which is also why we can't just assume a Gaussian Mixture Model.
+On the other hand, things like shared queues will lead to a Gamma distribution, which is also why we can't just just a Gaussian Mixture Model.

 Without any further assumptions, the trivial choice would be a histogram.
 Sadly, this leaves us with the problem of automatic bin number and width.
 Often times, those automatic rules can often hugely misrepresent the underlying PDF.